mcembalest/loglib/docs/applications/fraud-detection.md

 # Fraud Detection (for banks)

-AI approaches for identifying fraudulent transactions and activities.
+Identifying fraudulent transactions and activities.